 Owners must determine whether they would prefer a secure return with a minimum guarantee.
 Indeed, in the event the property is put up for sale, a secure return will constitute a strong point for negotiating with a prospective buyer who will regard such as a valuable guarantee for financing the acquisition.
 Consequently, it is necessary to understand the personal strategy of the initial owner, and in particular, to find out before negotiating with the operator, whether the owner intends withdrawing from the contract in the more or less short term.

 On the owner's side, the impact of key money on the balance sheet/ amortisation (straight line) over the term of the contract must be taken into account, and the accounting nature of key money could be questioned: is it debt or quasi-equity?.... key money will be treated as a benefit that may be immediately taxable when recorded in the P&L as income.

 Additionally, almost all operators require the owner to commit to reimbursing on a pro rata basis any outstanding key money due or an agreed proportion of such (with or without interest) if the agreement is terminated early.

-A member of Deloitte Touche Tohmatsu, In Extenso is an entity dedicated to small and medium-sized businesses.
+In Extenso is an entity dedicated to small and medium-sized businesses.
 Almost 3 300 employees in 170 agencies in France serve 70 000 clients, including companies, firms, entrepreneurs, tradesmen and women, self-employed lawyers and doctors, associations and local authorities.